How to Handle Incorrect Stripe Payments

 Command Description

-express() Initializes an Express application which is a framework to build web servers in Node.js.
+express() Initializes an Express application, a Node.js framework for creating web servers.

-app.post() Defines a route handler for POST requests in Express, used to process data submitted through HTTP POST.
+app.post() Specifies an Express route handler for POST requests that is used to handle data sent via HTTP POST.

-stripe.paymentIntents.create() Creates a new payment intent object in Stripe to handle the specifics of a payment transaction.
+stripe.paymentIntents.create() Creates a new Stripe payment intent object to manage a payment transaction's details.

-res.json() Sends a JSON response with details about the payment intent status or error messages.
+res.json() Provides information about the payment intent status or error messages in a JSON response.

 Handling Stripe Payment Failures